 - Adhere to all Department of Health, YMCA of Greater New York, and funder standards, expectations, and regulations.

-- General knowledge of MS Word, Excel, and PowerPoint.
+- Knowledge of MS Word, Excel, and PowerPoint.

 - Knowledge of Access, Adobe PageMaker and Photoshop preferred.

 - Bilingual; English and Spanish preferred.